x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/change-um-dial-plan.md

 ---

-# Change the UM dial plan
+# Change the UM dial plan in Exchange Online

 You may need to move a user who is enabled for Unified Messaging (UM) to a different UM dial plan or change the dial plan that's associated with the user.
 For example, you might want to move a UM-enabled user from a Telephone Extension dial plan to a SIP URI dial plan.